roneyuan/FriendRecommender/README.md

 # FriendRecommender
 friendrecommendations.com

-This is the repository for the http://friendrecommendations.com
+Here are the source code files for the http://friendrecommendations.com

 Crawl: 1st version of crawling method